lbpassos/Robot-Pigeon/logbook.md

 ﻿# Robot-Pigeon
 ## Logbook

+>**3-06-2017** - Communication module completed. mote to Xbee and xbee to mote.
+Rime stack.
+All system integration started.

 >**31-05-2017** - Communication between the two Contiki nodes Successful.
 Tests with unicast and broadcast both using the Rime stack.
 Work started on xbee.